A mutation-selection model for general genotypes with recombination: Mutation-selection-recombination in discrete time

 \chapter{Mutation-selection-recombination in discrete time}

-We devote the remainder of this work to establishing rigorously the claim that we argued heuristically in the Introduction: that the dynamical system \eqref{model_informal}, which we defined more formally in \eqref{E:dynam}, should be the limit of a sequence of infinite population mutation-selection-recombination models in the standard asymptotic regime where selection and mutation are weak relative to recombination and both scale at the same infinitesimal rate in the limit.
+We devote the remainder of this work to establishing rigorously the claim that we argued heuristically in the Introduction: The continuous-time dynamical system \eqref{E:model_informal}, which we defined formally in \eqref{E:dynam}, is the limit of a sequence of discrete-time infinite population mutation-selection-recombination models in the standard asymptotic regime where selection and mutation are weak relative to recombination and both scale at the same infinitesimal rate in the limit.

-More specifically we show that our continuous time model is indeed a limit of the sort of discrete generation, infinite population mutation-selection-recombination models considered in \cite{BT91, KJB02}, once such models have been extended to incorporate our more general definition of genotypes.
+More specifically, we show that our continuous time model is a limit of the sort of discrete generation, infinite population mutation-selection-recombination models considered by Barton and Turelli \cite{BT91} and Kirkpatrick, Johnson, and Barton \cite{KJB02}, once such models have been extended to incorporate our more general definition of genotypes.
 Such a result not only justifies our model as a tractable approximation to more familiar models in the literature, but, as we remarked in the Introduction, it also marks out the range of relative strengths for mutation, selection, and recombination where this approximation can be expected to be satisfactory, and thus where the resulting conclusions that underly applications to the demographic study of longevity can be trusted.